These are the 11 Top Social Media Management Tools for Business that I can't Live Without.

 Many small business owners can't be across more than 1-3 platforms at any one time.
 So while I am posting on many platforms for my business, I don't expect you to do the same (so don't freak out by the number of tools!).

 Note: I use some tools across multiple channels.
 Let's jump in and start with an all-rounder tool that I use on just about every social platform.

-I’m starting off with an All Rounder tool because it is the tool I use for Social Media Engagement on Facebook, Instagram, and Twitter.
-It’s Agorapulse.
+I'm starting off with THE All Rounder tool I recommend, because it is the tool I use for Social Media Engagement on Facebook, Instagram, and Twitter.
+It's Agorapulse.

 I wrote about Agorapulse here and it's become the tool I use the most. of any of these top social media management tools.

 Before using Agorapulse I used to miss so many tweets, comments and mentions.
 Sigh.

 Now, I am able to achieve “social inbox zero” regularly and I am much better at engaging.
 You can also use Agorapulse to check comments on Facebook and Instagram ads.

 Agorapulse is one of my top social media management tools for scheduling, posting and engaging and much more.
 I mainly use it across Instagram, Facebook, and Twitter to manage my communities.
 It also allows you to:

 - Plan and schedule posts – Agorapulse lets you post to Facebook, LinkedIn, Twitter and Instagram.

 - Filter out spam – Agorapulse has a cool filter feature that allows you to filter out Auto DMs or spammy comments.